 Photo 3: Mark, clamp, then screw

-Join studs to tracks by clamping the two members tightly with a C-clamp locking pliers and driving a 1/2-in.
+Join metal studs to tracks by clamping the two members tightly with a C-clamp locking pliers and driving a 1/2-in.
 No. 8 pan-head screw in the middle where they meet.
 Drive the screws at medium speed.
 Choose a clutch setting strong enough to drive the screw home but not so strong that it strips the screw hole and weakens the joint.

 Photo 4: Doorway framing techniques